Manipulative Child Behavior: Signs, Symptoms, & Solutions

 Reasons Your Child Manipulates You

-Children may manipulate their parents for numerous reasons ranging from emotional needs or material gains.
-While children can manipulate you, you should not encourage such behavior.
-Parents often wonder at what age can a child manipulate them.
+Children may manipulate their parents for numerous reasons ranging from emotional needs to material gains.
+While children can manipulate you, you should not encourage such behaviour.
+Parents often wonder at what age a child can manipulate them.
 Well, your child can start to manipulate even at a young age.
-As your kid grows, this manipulative behavior can harm their psyche and personality.
-Therefore, it’s critical to discipline a manipulative child from the starting.
+As your kid grows, this manipulative behaviour can harm their psyche and personality.
+Therefore, it’s critical to discipline a manipulative child from the start.
 Some common reasons behind your child manipulating you can be:

 - To get toys or gifts or other things they want

-- When you don’t permit them to do something such as staying out or playing at their friend’s place or eating chocolates before meals, they may use manipulative tactics to settle a score with you, or provoke you to make you angry.
+- When you don’t permit them to do something, such as stay out or play at their friend’s place or eat chocolates before meals, they may use manipulative tactics to settle a score with you or provoke you to make you angry.

-- When they know you value their happiness or want to see them happy, they may emotionally manipulative you to make you do what they want.
+- When they know you value their happiness or want to see them happy, they may emotionally manipulate you to make you do what they want.

 - When they feel neglected, they use manipulation to gain your attention.